smedina-upc/ihlt/s6/wsd.md

 Statement:

-1. Read all pairs of sentences of the trial set within the evaluation framework of the project.
+1. Read all pairs of sentences of the *SMTeuroparl* files of test set within the evaluation framework of the project.

 2. Apply Lesk’s algorithm to the words in the sentences.